getty-zig/getty.so/pages/guide/serializers.md

     // user_sbt and serializer_sbt are user- and serializer- defined
     // Serialization Blocks or Tuples (SBT), respectively.
     //
     // SBTs define Getty's serialization behavior.
-The default serialization
-    // behavior of Getty is defined as getty.default_st and should be set for
-    // user_sbt or serializer_sbt if user- or serializer-defined customization
+If user- or serializer-
-    // is not supported or needed by the serializer. comptime user_sbt: anytype,
+    // defined customization is not supported or needed by your serializer,
+    // you can pass in null for these parameters. comptime user_sbt: anytype,
     comptime serializer_sbt: anytype,